 You've now committed the changes in your local copy of the repository.
 Next, sync those changes with the server.
 Choose the Sync link.

 Now that you have a Git repository in Visual Studio Online with some source code in it, you are ready to connect your git repository to Azure.
-In the Azure Portal, select your cloud service or website, or create a new one by selecting the + icon at the bottom left and choosing Cloud Service or Website and then Quick Create.
+In the Azure Portal, select your cloud service or web app, or create a new one by selecting the + icon at the bottom left and choosing Cloud Service or Web App and then Quick Create.

 For cloud services, choose the Set up publishing with Visual Studio Online link.
-For websites, choose the Set up deployment from source control link.
+For web apps, choose the Set up deployment from source control link.

 In the wizard, type the name of your Visual Studio Online account in the textbox and choose the Authorize Now link.
 You might be asked to sign in.